 Figure 10 shows an end-to-end IMS session.
 Only the basic architecture of involved IMS network elements is shown.
 Please note that signalling and user data of an IMS session are separated.
-Signalling and user data make use of different PDP contexts, but use the same (originating) IP address.
+Signalling and user data make use of different PDN connections, but use the same (originating) IP address.

-Figure 10: IMS Session Inter-working
+Figure 12: IMS Session Inter-working

 IMS subscribers are addressed by SIP URIs or E.164 numbers represented as Tel URIs or SIP URIs with the "user=phone" option.
-ENUM is specified in IMS as the means to convert an E.164 number into a SIP URI.
-See section 5 for more information on ENUM.
+ENUM is specified in IMS as the means to convert an E.164 number into one or more SIP URI as indicated in section 2.3.3.
+See GSMA PRD NG.105 [56] for more information on ENUM Guidelines for Service Providers and IPX Providers.

-For resolving SIP URIs to SIP Servers (see IETF RFC 3263 [17]), support of the NAPTR Resource Record functionality (as defined in IETF RFC 3404 [6]) and SRV Resource Record functionality (as defined in IETF RFC 2782 [18]) is needed in a Service Provider's DNS servers.
+For resolving SIP URIs to SIP Servers (see IETF RFC 3263 [17]), the support of the NAPTR Resource Record functionality (as defined in IETF RFC 3404 [7]) and the SRV Resource Record functionality (as defined in IETF RFC 2782 [18]) is needed in the Service Provider's DNS servers.

-More information on IMS roaming and interworking can be found in GSMA PRD IR.65 [11].
+4.5% ore information on IMS roaming and interworking can be found in GSMA PRD IR.65 [11].

-4.5.2 SIP server configuration
+SIP server configuration